Let’s chat about ideas for deschooling your homeschool (I’ll share how to use the practical deschool your homeschool checklist)…

 The goal is for you to feel confident, certain, and good enough!

-If you’d like to join a Deschool your Homeschool Intensive to bring individualization, freedom & purpose to your homeschool, join the waitlist.
+Finally, if you’d like to join a Deschool your Homeschool Intensive to bring individualization, freedom & purpose to your homeschool, join the waitlist.

-Do you want to practically release yourself from the schooled mindset that’s interfering with your homeschool bliss?
+So, do you want to practically release yourself from the schooled mindset that’s interfering with your homeschool bliss?

 (Hee hee, okay, not bliss, but a more satisfying homeschool experience!)